 Most rabbits stop growing between 18-24 months of age and a healthy rabbit can live for 9-12 years.
 While giant breeds will not usually live to eight years, a healthy standard or dwarf rabbit will live to a full life span provided it is cared for properly.
 Rabbits become senior citizens at 7-8 years of age.
 The Holland Lop and Netherland Lop have the longest life span, with most living past ten and even into their early teens.

-Why Would a Seemingly Healthy Pet Rabbit Suddenly Die?
+Possible Reasons Why a Seemingly Healthy Rabbit Can Suddenly Die

 Pet Store Rabbits Should Stay Indoors